 We hope we’ve answered all of your questions regarding music publishing!
 We’ve gone from the very basics, such as what music publishers do, to what a music publishing contract consists of.
 Additionally, we’ve discussed how to be your own music publisher for independent artists.

-Refer back to all the information here when you get round to publishing your own music.
-We look forward to hearing it!
+Refer back to all the information here when you get around to publishing your own music.
+We look forward to hearing about it!

 Music publishing simply refers to the business of song copyrights.
 It is making your work available for public consumption.